 - What is the terrain like?

-If you already know a lot about the Camino, you may want to jump ahead to the free program called Where to Start YOUR Camino.
+If you already know a lot about the Camino, you may want to jump ahead to the free program called ‘About the Camino.’.
 The program is a bit like a tutorial – one that walks you through the first steps of designing your Camino experience.
 Your pilgrimage, your Way.

 Again, thank you for stopping by the Camino Experience.
 It is my pleasure to share in your Camino journey!